For more than 70 years, nothing kept him from the Kentucky Derby. Then came 2020.

 The 146th Kentucky Derby, already elbowed down the calendar from May 2 to Sept.
 5, would go completely fan-less because of the local and regional uptick in novel coronavirus cases.
-Kaput went Churchill Downs’ hope of having a 14 percent capacity of properly distanced spectators who would have included Bob and Barbara Weihe, who had located tickets even with tickets sparse.
+Kaput went Churchill Downs’s hope of having a 14 percent capacity of properly distanced spectators who would have included Bob and Barbara Weihe, who had located tickets even with tickets sparse.
 Bob Weihe’s streak of attending the Derby would end at a mind-discombobulating 73 years.

 Absurdly, the end would come not for the usual reasons such as death or illness or poorly timed family wedding.
-It would come because sometime late last year, a zoonotic virus probably jumped from a bat to a human, and then savaged a planet and especially a United States that has struggled to contain it.
+It would come because sometime late last year, a zoonotic virus probably jumped from a bat to a human, then savaged a planet and especially a United States that has struggled to contain it.

 “I was dreading it,” Mark Weihe said.

 Think of the mainstays from the 73rd Kentucky Derby on May 3, 1947, so long ago.
-The winning horse, the 6-1 shot Jet Pilot, would live on to 1967 and die at age 22.
-The winning owner, the cosmetics magnate Elizabeth Arden, would live until 1966 and age 84.
+The winning horse, 6-1 shot Jet Pilot, would live to 1967 and die at 22.
+The winning owner, cosmetics magnate Elizabeth Arden, would live to 1966 and 84.
 Winning trainer Tom Smith, who gained posthumous renown in the 21st century because he also had trained that movie darling Seabiscuit, died in 1957 at 78.
-Winning jockey Eric Guerin, just 22 and Derby-debuting, lived until 1993 and age 68, his ashes scattered near the finish line at Gulfstream Park near Miami.
+Winning jockey Eric Guerin, just 22 and Derby-debuting, lived until 1993 and 68, his ashes scattered near the finish line at Gulfstream Park near Miami.

 Even the particular celebrities in attendance told of a time long bygone.
 With a second world war barely concluded, Hearst Corporation’s “News of the Day” rummaged its cameras through the Derby crowds and found Adm.
 William “Bull” Halsey and Gen. Jonathan Wainwright, Allied leaders in the Pacific, as life churned on in black-and-white.